 In the press announcement of both EQS and EQE, Mercedes said that its “aim is to be able to dispense entirely with materials such as cobalt through the use of innovative post-lithium-ion technologies.”
 Lithium-iron-phosphate (LiFePo) cells aren’t as good in travel range or weight as lithium-nickel-manganese-cobalt (Li-NMC), but help lower the cost of batteries while increasing their life.
 BMW is also considering LFP for its future entry position EV models in Europe.

-The next-gen EQA and next-gen EQB are some time away from the launch, and there’s a lot in the Mercedes-Benz EQ design language that could change during this period.
+The next-gen EQA and next-gen EQB are some time away from launch, and there’s a lot in the looks and styling that could change during this period.
 Nobody but Mercedes-Benz Group’s design team headed by Gorden Wagener can predict what the EQA and EQB will look like in the future!